 While the Truthy platform provides support to study the evolution of communication in all portions of the political spectrum, it is not informed by political partisanship.
 The machine learning algorithms used to identify suspicious patterns of information diffusion are entirely oblivious to the possibly political partisanship of the messages.

 8/28/2014: Despite the clarifications in this post, Fox News and others continued to perpetrate their attacks to our research project and to the PI personally.
 Their accusations are based on false claims, supported by bits of text and figures selectively extracted from our writings and presented completely out of context, in misleading ways.
 None of the researchers were contacted for comments before these outlandish conspiracy theories were aired and published.
 There is a good dose of irony in a research project that studies the diffusion of misinformation becoming the target of such a powerful disinformation machine.
+(The video of the first segment on “The Kelly File” with misinformation about our project was later removed from the Fox News website.)

 9/3/2014: David Uberti wrote an accurate account of recent events in Columbia Journalism Review.